rendyisd/c-min-json/README.md

 - Implement string literal escape sequence
 - Better (or atleast cleaner) error handling
 - Give user flexibility to use their own allocator, including the one that requires context
+- Kinda used linked list too much in this, probably for the best... or not.